-All of these behind the scenes machinations occurred while Welles was detained in South America shooting his next feature as part of a government goodwill mission, called “Its All True”.
-The Japanese attack on Pearl Harbor intervened which led to the implementation of travel restrictions associated with wartime (additionally, no doubt exacerbated in no small measure by Welles’ over-confidence and procrastination), which led to the film being completely commandeered by the studio, giving the director little say in the final outcome.
-To make matters worse, a poorly scripted ending with somewhat stilted dialogue and an inappropriately upbeat tone was added, which was completely inconsistent with the rest of the film.
-This new ending also negated important thematic connections, thereby deviating dramatically from the director’s original concept of the piece and damaging the film’s intended impact on the viewer.
+All of these behind the scenes machinations occurred whilst Welles was detained in South America where he was shooting his next feature as part of a government goodwill mission; a film later called “Its All True”.
+The Japanese attack on Pearl Harbor intervened at around this same time, which led to the implementation of significant travel restrictions associated with the onset of war in the Pacific (a situation no doubt exacerbated in no small measure by Welles’ over-confidence and procrastination).
+This soon led to the film being completely commandeered by the studio at this point, giving the unfortunate director little say in the final outcome.
+To make matters worse, a poorly scripted ending, with somewhat stilted dialogue and an inappropriately upbeat tone, was unwisely added that was completely inconsistent with the remainder of the film.
+This new ending negated important thematic connections, thereby deviating dramatically from the director’s original concept of the piece, and damaging to the film’s intended impact on the viewer.

-Not surprisingly given these events, the studio released “Ambersons” abruptly in a few minor theatres as a “B” movie double feature and cut their losses financially, which led to the film’s complete commercial failure at the box office, failing to recoup even a fraction of its budget and leaving Welles’ reputation in tatters.
-The remnants of the film as shot by Welles, which were removed in the editing process, were then summarily destroyed by the studio to prevent the director from resuming directorial control of the project, and to this date no known remnant of this footage remains extant to allow a reconstruction, as has often occurred in recent times with other films modified in similar, if somewhat less dramatic circumstances.
+Not surprisingly given these series of events, the studio released “Ambersons” abruptly in a few minor theatres as a “B” movie double feature to cut their losses financially, which led to the film’s complete commercial failure at the box office, failing to recoup even a fraction of its budget and leaving Welles’ reputation in tatters.
+To add further to the intrigue, the remnants of the film as shot by Welles, which had been removed in the editing process, were then summarily destroyed by the studio to prevent the director from resuming directorial control of the project, and to this date no known remnants of this footage remains extant to allow a reconstruction, as has often occurred in more recent times with other films modified in similar, if somewhat less exceptional circumstances.

 Welles’ narration begins: